TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/HowToGuides/HowToWrite_BFF_API_Contracts.md

 #### Public Sealed Partial Class

 The `public sealed partial class` use of the `partial` keyword supports mixin patterns, allowing for extendable code generation without modifying the original class.
 This separation of generated and custom code promotes a clean and maintainable codebase.
-The class names, following CRUD operation prefixes, provide instant clarity on the API's purpose, enabling developers to quickly identify and understand the contract's functionality.
+The class names follow CRUD operation prefixes.
+This provides instant clarity on the API's purpose, enabling developers to quickly identify and understand the contract's functionality.

-This naming strategy not only enhances discoverability but also aligns with RESTful design principles, making it easier for new developers to understand the API's functions intuitively.
+This naming strategy aligns with RESTful design principles, making it easier for new developers to understand the API's functions intuitively.

 ```csharp
 public sealed partial class GetUser